Don’t fall back on the standard necktie or dress shirt. Get him something he can use to up his activity level or support his health and fitness goals.

 Gift #4: Audible Audiobook Subscription

 I enjoy listening to tunes while exercising, but sometimes I listen to audiobooks.
 Back in 2016 I had a concussion and couldn’t read books.
 Eventually I was able to start listening to audiobooks and since then I’ve been hooked.

 The best way to get started on your fitness goals?
 New workout wear.
 He may not admit it, but he’s got a shoe addiction almost as bad as yours.
-Here’s a pair of shoes he can wear while running and for daily activities.
-The Men’s Nike Free RN 2017 Running Shoes comes in six colors and is under $75.
+The Men’s Nike Free RN 2018 Running Shoes are a pair of sneakers he can wear while running and for daily activities.

 Several men recommended including a TENS unit in this Father’s Day gift guide for the active dad.
 Here’s why.